Bryvn01/EasyCart/README.md

 A complete e-commerce solution with React frontend and Django REST Framework backend, featuring PostgreSQL database, JWT authentication, superadmin CRUD operations, and production deployment on Render.

+---

+## ⚠️ **IMPORTANT LICENSING NOTICE**

+**Copyright © 2025 Bryvn01.
+All Rights Reserved.**

+This repository contains **PROPRIETARY SOFTWARE**.
+Unauthorized use, copying, modification, distribution, or deployment of this code is **STRICTLY PROHIBITED** and may result in legal action.

+### 🚫 What You CANNOT Do:
+- ❌ Use this software for commercial purposes without a license
+- ❌ Copy, fork, or redistribute this code
+- ❌ Modify and deploy as your own
+- ❌ Remove copyright notices or licensing information
+- ❌ Host this software for third parties (SaaS)

+### ✅ What You CAN Do:
+- ✅ View the code for educational purposes
+- ✅ Star the repository
+- ✅ Report issues and bugs
+- ✅ Request features
+- ✅ **Purchase a commercial license** for legitimate use

+### 💰 Commercial Licensing
+**Interested in using EasyCart for your business?**

+📧 **Contact:** admin@easycart.com
+🌐 **Website:** Coming Soon
+📄 **License Options:**
+- **Startup License:** $499/month - Single domain, up to 10,000 products
+- **Business License:** $999/month - Multi-domain, unlimited products
+- **Enterprise License:** Custom pricing - White-label, source code access

+**Free 14-day trial available!**

+---

 ## 🌍 Live Demo

 - **Frontend**: https://easycart-frontend-wj9x.onrender.com/
 - **Admin Dashboard**: https://easycart-admin-08xf.onrender.com/
 - **Django Admin**: https://easycart-backend-2k8l.onrender.com/admin/
 - **API**: https://easycart-backend-2k8l.onrender.com/api/

+**Note:** These demo instances are for showcase purposes only.
+Running your own instance requires a valid license.

 ---